Tax return – the self-employed

 If you do not submit your return at all or if you submit an incomplete return, you may have to pay a punitive tax increase.

-You may ask for an extension of the deadline if you have a valid reason for it.
+You may ask for an extension of time for filing the tax return if you have a valid reason for it, for example if you get ill.
 Complete an application form and send it before the deadline date of the return.
 Log in to MyTax to complete the application for extension of time, or print it out on paper, fill it out, and send it to the Tax Administration.

 Remember to submit your personal tax return as well